ovh/docs/pages/platform/kubernetes-k8s/using-vrack-between-private-networks/guide.en-gb.md

 ![OVHcloud Managed Kubernetes inside vRack](images/using-vrack-04.jpg){.thumbnail}

-For this use case, no additional configuration is needed, you simply has to choose the private network at the creation of your Managed Kubernetes cluster, as explained in the [Using vRack Private Network](../using_vrack/) guide and [../vrack-example-k8s-and-pci/](Working with vRack example - Managed Kubernetes and Public Cloud instances) tutorial.
+For this use case, no additional configuration is needed, you simply has to choose the private network at the creation of your Managed Kubernetes cluster, as explained in the [Using vRack Private Network](../using_vrack/) guide and [Working with vRack example - Managed Kubernetes and Public Cloud instances](../vrack-example-k8s-and-pci/) tutorial.

 ### Communication between different private networks